RusticVoid/StratHex/README.md

 - [ ] Settings
 - [ ] Enemy building destruction
 - [ ] Better Terrain Gen
-- [ ] Revamps the building and the build menu
+- [ ] Revamp building and the build menu

 I do plan on adding more to this game but right now I don't really have many ideas.